samrogers15/duplicate-reconciliation-program/README.md

 # Duplicate Reconciliation Program
 > This is a repository for a duplicate reconciliation program.
-When initiated, this program searches through an Array and removes duplicate entries based on specific properties that should not have duplicates.
+When initiated, this program searches through an Array of Objects and removes duplicate entries based on specific properties that should not have duplicates.
 In addition to outputting a new Array without duplicates, this program also logs the duplicate entries that were removed from the original Array along with timestamps.

 ## Table of contents